Clinical Dermatology is the specialty of medicine that encompasses the complete range of diseases and conditions of the skin, hair and nails.

 Prescription MedicationsWe also offer a variety of topical and oral acne treatments.
 This can include antibiotics, retinoids, benzoyl peroxide and salicylic acid.

 VibradermabrasionVibradermabrasion is a superior exfoliating treatment.
 It is designed to clear your pores and remove dead skin cells.
 Unlike traditional microdermabrasian, Vibradermabrasion treatment does not use crystals to remove damaged skin.

 Photodynamic TherapyPhotodynamic therapy is non-invasive and uses light and a photosensitizing agent to improve the appearance of your skin.
 Specifically, Photodynamic therapy treatment can treat acne, acne scars, minimize pores and reduce the size of the oil glands.

 Skin Cancer Treatment

 People die of skin cancer, and what makes it even more saddening is the fact that early detection makes most of these skin cancers curable.
 Sadly, many people are not aware that the lesion or mole they have is, in fact, cancerous until it is too late.
-Dr. Hassan Al-Abdulla Medical Center wants to help with this problem by offering our comprehensive skin cancer screening to our clients.
+Skin Specialist Doctors wants to help with this problem by offering our comprehensive skin cancer screening to our clients.

 The skin is the body's largest organ, and it is constantly bombarded with environmental toxins and UV rays.
 That is why it is at risk for developing cancer.
-Because there are so many parts of the skin that people do not look at regularly, dangerous, cancerous growths may go undetected for too long without proactive evolution, and that is where our medical center can help.
+Because there are so many parts of the skin that people do not look at regularly, dangerous, cancerous growths may go undetected for too long without proactive evolution, and that is where our skin doctors can help.